quentincloudsnow/userlookup/IntegrationHub.md

 ![Alt text](img/2023-09-21_07-19-21.png)

-The Spoke Generator prompts you for a thumbnail Image (1)  (You can upload a thumbnail image to be your Spoke logo (feel free to find a free image on google image and upload it here), Spoke Name (2) and a Description (4)
+The Spoke Generator will request the following information from you: a thumbnail image (1) (you can upload a thumbnail image to serve as your Spoke logo; feel free to find a free image on Google Images and upload it here), a Spoke Name (2), and a Description (4).

 ![Alt text](img/2023-09-21_07-27-27.png)